Graduate Education Staff

 DuBourg Hall, Room 422

-The Academic Coordinator works closely with the associate provost for Academic Affairs.
-They coordinate and manage projects and workflows related to both Graduate and Undergraduate Academic Affairs Committees.
+Felicia C. Echols works closely with the associate provost for Academic Affairs.
+She coordinates and manages projects and workflows related to both Graduate and Undergraduate Academic Affairs Committees.
 This includes both programmatic initiatives and policy development and implementation across both graduate and undergraduate curricula.
-They also coordinate the initiation and awarding of graduate fellowships, assistantships and scholarships.
+She also coordinate the initiation and awarding of graduate fellowships, assistantships and scholarships.

 Christine Harper, Ph.D.